TNG/tb-llm-composer/README.md

 - Click on the settings symbol -> Debug Add-ons -> Load Temporary Add-on...
 - Browse to this repo and select the [manifest.json](./manifest.json)
 - To reload the changes, click on the "Reload" button in the LLM Support tab.

+## Configure plugin

+Open the preference window of the plugin.
+Specify the following things:

+- URL: The URL to the endpoint of the LLM.
+  If you don't have access to an LLM, try https://github.com/cheahjs/free-llm-api-resource
+- Api token: Leave empty if public, otherwise obtain one.